 For the demonstration purpose, let me scheduled for 1 minute.
 In real-time it might be hourly, or Daily etc.

 From the below screenshot you can see that, we successfully created a New Cache refresh Plan to cache SSRS report.

 Let me edit the bar chart using the report builder by selecting the Edit in Report Builder option

 Let me run the report.
-As you can see from the below screenshot we had a Execution Time, and when ever we refresh (or re run) the report the time will be refreshed
+As you can see from the below screenshot we had an Execution Time, and whenever we refresh (or re-run) the report the time will be refreshed

 Now let me run the report from the Report Manager by clicking the Bar Chart